harshit54/harshit54/README.md

 - 👋 Hi, I’m @harshit54

--
-- 🌱 I’m currently pursuing Computer Science and Engineering
+- 📚 I’m currently pursuing my undergrad Computer Science
--           at the Indian Institute of Information Technology, Sonepat
+- 🎓 From the Indian Institute of Information Technology, Sonepat
--

 - 💞️ I’m looking to collaborate on any open source as well as research based projects.
 - 📫 Reach Me at harshitjoshi112@gmail.com